Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 ![console]({% link search-enterprise/images/alfresco_repo_web_console.png %})

+> **Note:** In ACS 7.1.0, `Test Connection` button would fail if your Elasticsearch server does not include "alfresco" index.
+However you are still able to `Save` your configuration and the index will be created automatically.

 ### Obtaining the Alfresco Elasticsearch Connector JAR applications

 Browse to [Alfresco Nexus Internal Group Repositories](https://nexus.alfresco.com/nexus/#view-repositories;internal~browsestorage){:target="_blank"} and download: